tathan08/tp/docs/UserGuide.md

 Shows a short summary of available commands, with a link to access the User Guide.

 ![help message](images/help-DG.png) <br>
-*Figure 1: Help window showing available commands and User Guide link*
+*Figure 1: Help window showing available commands and User Guide's link*

 Format: `help`